gerlichlab/DNAscent/docs/source/base.rst

 Overview
 --------

-DNAscent is software designed to detect the modified base BrdU in Oxford Nanopore reads.
-In an experimental setup where BrdU is incorporated into nascent DNA by replication forks, this software can be used to answer questions that were traditionally answered by DNA fibre analysis.
+DNAscent is software designed to detect the modified bases BrdU and EdU in Oxford Nanopore reads.
+In an experimental setup where BrdU and EdU are incorporated into nascent DNA by replication forks, this software can be used to answer questions that were traditionally answered by DNA fibre analysis.
+DNAscent can also call the genomic positions of stalled and stressed replication forks for use as a replication stress assay.

+At present, the only Oxford Nanopore flow cells supported by DNAscent are R9.4.1.
+The Flongle, MinION, GridION, and PromethION platforms are all supported.

 DNAscent is under active development by the `Boemo Group <https://www.boemogroup.org/>`_ based in the `Department of Pathology, University of Cambridge <https://www.path.cam.ac.uk/>`_.
 We aim to push regular updates and improvements, and incorporating new functionality is an active area of our computational research.